 Section 7: Prizes and Awards

-- The finalist works will be presented in concert in front of the juries and the public in the spring of 2023.
+- The finalist works will be presented in concert in front of the juries and the public in the winter of 2025.
 Composers whose works have been selected will be invited to come to perform and present their works in concert.

 - The “Electroacoustic Totem Prizes” will be awarded to three finalists of the Competition.
 The main jury will award a monetary prize for the three “Electroacoustic Totem Prizes”: the first prize is worth CAD 2,500, the second CAD 1,500 and the third CAD 1,000.